bytewax/bytewax/docs/user_guide/concepts/kafka.md

 in order to manage partition assignment and the storing of Kafka offsets.

-Bytewax does **not** use consumer groups to store offsets or asssign Kafka topic partitions to consumers.
-In order to correctly support [recovery](/articles/concepts/recovery), Bytewax must manage and store the consumer offsets in Bytewax recovery partitions.
+Bytewax does **not** use consumer groups to store offsets or assign Kafka topic partitions to consumers.
+In order to correctly support [recovery](/user_guide/concepts/recovery), Bytewax must manage and store the consumer offsets in Bytewax recovery partitions.

 When recovery is not enabled, Bytewax will start consuming from each partition using the earliest available offset.
 This setting can be